 This technology provides the modern inspector with a 6 sense to observe otherwise undetectable conditions.

-— Please review normal view / thermal view photos below for example that reveal conditions otherwise undetectable —
+— Please review normal view / thermal view photo sets below that reveal conditions undetectable to the naked eye —